-- Latin America and the Caribbean received US\$ 8.5 billion in 2006, which accounted for 48% of the total for that year.
-These investments went mainly to the Cayman Islands and the British Virgin Islands which are both tax haven located in the Caribbean but lacking important linkages with other Latin American and Caribbean economies. - An increasing number of large Chinese companies are starting to operate or invest in several Latin American countries.
+• Latin America and the Caribbean received US\$ 8.5 billion in 2006, which accounted for 48% of the total for that year.
+These investments went mainly to the Cayman Islands and the British Virgin Islands which are both tax haven located in the Caribbean but lacking important linkages with other Latin American and Caribbean economies.

+• An increasing number of large Chinese companies are starting to operate or invest in several Latin American countries.
 The most favoured areas of investment have been petroleum and gas, minerals and metals, transportation services and telecommunications.
 There is no official information available on this process, however.

-14. Latin America and the Caribbean has not been a popular destination for Korean OFDI, with the exception of Bermuda.
+14. Latin America and the Caribbean has not been a popular destination for OFDI of the Republic of Korea, with the exception of Bermuda.
 There has been some investment in manufacturing in Brazil, Mexico and Central America, however

-LATIN AMERICA (SELECTED COUNTRIES): KOREAN OUTWARD FOREIGN DIRECT INVESTMENT STOCK BY SECTOR, 2004-2007 (Thousands of dollars)
+LATIN AMERICA (SELECTED COUNTRIES): OUTWARD FOREIGN DIRECT INVESTMENT STOCKS OF THE REPUBLIC OF KOREA BY SECTOR, 2004-2007 (Thousands of dollars)